svmihar/experimental-koinworks-complaints/readme.md

 # Scraping tweet tentang koinworks
 we got em boys. keluhan classifier. classifiy which tweet are "keluhan terhadap telat bayar ke koinworks"
+## real questions
+1) What high-level trends can be inferred from Koinworks tweets?
+2) Are there any events that lead to spikes in koinworks Twitter activity?
+3) Which topics are distinct from each other? disease outbreaks?

 ## approach
 ### finding the keluhan tweets